Top-down view of a person's feet at a crossroads with three white arrows painted on asphalt, symbolizing the choice of a career path

 Find Out Your Place in the Team and Your Leadership Qualities

-The importance of teamwork in today's world can’t be overstated.
-And team atmosphere can improve big time if all employees are aware of their team roles that serve to achieve a common goal.
-Our free Team Role Test will help you understand what responsibilities you would be comfortable taking in a team.
-Managers can also find this test useful to better distribute functions in their teams.
-It can also help HR managers in their recruiting job.
+The importance of teamwork in today's world can't be overstated.
+Team atmosphere improves dramatically when all employees understand the roles they play in pursuit of a shared goal.
+Our free Team Role Test will help you understand what responsibilities you'd be comfortable taking on in a team.
+Managers can also find this test useful for distributing roles more effectively, and it can help HR managers in their recruiting work.

 Find Out Your Type of Behavior in Conflict Situations

 Conflict is natural when we interact with other people because no two individuals have the same expectations, life views, and desires.
-And it’s exactly why conflict resolution is so important.
+That's exactly why conflict resolution is so important.
 Are you able to argue with your boss or employees constructively?
-Can you defend your interests and work-life balance, do you find compromises easily in conflict situations?
+Can you defend your interests and work-life balance?
+Do you find compromises easily in conflict situations?

-If you need answers to these questions, we suggest you check out a questionnaire that is based on two dimensions describing a person’s behavior in conflict situations: assertiveness and cooperativeness.
-This test is called The Conflict Mode Questionnaire inspired by the Thomas-Killmann conflict modes study.
+If you need answers to these questions, we suggest you check out a questionnaire that is based on two dimensions describing a person's behavior in conflict situations: assertiveness and cooperativeness.
+This test is called The Conflict Mode Questionnaire inspired by the Thomas-Kilmann Conflict Mode Instrument.

-Set Your Goals and Start Moving Towards Achieving Them
+Set Your Goals and Start Working Toward Them

-A wise man once said: “Money can’t buy happiness”, it’s undeniable that money plays a big role in human lives and is important for all of us.
-But it’s even more important to be happy.
-And exactly because money shouldn’t dictate a person's entire life and choices, the most crucial thing is not the salary an individual gets, but the right understanding of their priorities.
-How much one enjoys their job work and their lifestyle is what should be at the forefront.
+A wise man once said, "Money can't buy happiness."
+Although money plays a big role in our lives and matters to all of us, it's even more important to be happy.
+Because money shouldn't dictate a person's entire life and choices, what matters most isn't the salary itself but a clear understanding of your priorities.
+How much they enjoy their job and their lifestyle is what should matter most.
 For example, working in a great place with cool people for 20 hours a week, even for less money, can make someone much happier than a stressful job where they work 60 hours a week for a lot of cash but with a narcissistic boss or mean co-workers.

-Now that you know much more about yourself, your strengths and weaknesses, behavior in conflict situations, and your role in a team, you can think about what exactly motivates you and as a result, you can make a list of 5-7 jobs that are best suited to your skills and interests.
-A detailed examination of each of them through the prism of your values, desired income level, competitiveness, and demand in the market will help you choose which particular area you need to put maximum effort into.
+Now that you know much more about yourself — your strengths and weaknesses, your behavior in conflict situations, and your role in a team — you can think about what truly motivates you and make a list of 5–7 jobs that are best suited to your skills and interests.
+Examining each of them through the lens of your values, desired income level, competitiveness, and market demand will help you choose where to focus your effort.